 The fund is helping to develop best practice around networking, fostering better representation of UK capacity in whole systems energy research, encouraging fresh voices and building new working relationships within the community.

 Energy funding in the UK

-The Research Councils currently invest £775m in an extensive portfolio of energy research.
-This research covers a wide range of disciplines and questions, including engineering, natural science and social science.
+The Research Councils currently invest £775m in an extensive portfolio of energy research, encompassing a wide range of disciplines, including engineering, natural science and social science.
 A key aim has been to support interdisciplinary research that addresses real-world energy challenges.
 There has also been an increasing emphasis on research that explores important connections between technical, social, environmental and policy dimensions of energy systems.